osirislab/armana/README.md

 # Armana

 Armana aims to become an real-time Internet monitor to prioritize incident response.
-Source code is in `src`
+Source code and build insturctions are in `src`.

 ## How it works